Native American Programs

 Length and Time Phasing of Assistance

-Grantees may apply for non-competitive continuation support within a project period of 1 to 5 years, depending on the Funding Opportunity Announcement.
-Notice of Grant Award document-Post award, our Division of Payment Management will establish an account from which a grantee may draw down award funds.
+Recipients may apply for non-competitive continuation support within a project period of 1 to 5 years, depending on the Notice of Funding Opportunity (NOFO).
+Recipients will receive a Notice of Award document.
+Post award, recipients will establish an account in the Payment Management System from they may draw down award funds as needed.

 Who do I contact about this opportunity?